cramd-greenfield/safetree/README.md

 <li> NPM
 <li> Node 20.12.2

-> The Database was built using MySql and the Sequelize ORM.
+> The Database build using MySql and the Sequelize ORM.

 <li> MySql
 <li> Sequelize

-> The Client side was created with React hooks
+> The Client side creation with React hooks

 <li> React
 <li> React-router
 <li> React-dom
 <li> React-router-dom

-> Axios was used to communicate with the Server from our Client side.
+> Axios to communicate with the Server from the Client side.

 <li> Axios